Yeadon Way, Blackpool Bridge Repairs

 Yeadon Way

-Last year, work began on Yeadon Way as part of Blackpool Council’s 10 year bridge improvement programme.
-It aims to ensure the safety of all of Blackpool’s bridges now and into the future.
+Yeadon Way closed to all traffic between 11 November 2019 and May 2020 for the final phase of improvement works.
+Work had already started the year before.
+Blackpool Council’s 10 year bridge improvement programme aimed to ensure the safety of all of Blackpool’s bridges, now and into the future.

 The key improvements include: